mihaivirlan/online-shop/README.md

 # JavaScript online-shop

-# Below you find the link on the firebase:
+# Below you find the link with application deployed on firebase:

 # https://online-shop-79cc6.firebaseapp.com/